metabase/metabase/docs/administration-guide/databases/postgresql.md

 ### SSL Mode

 PostgreSQL databases support different levels of security with their connections, with different levels of overhead.

+SSL Mode options include:

+- allow
+- prefer
+- require
+- verify-ca
+- verify-full

 See the PostgreSQL docs for a table about the different [SSL Modes][ssl-modes], and select the option that works for you.

+### SSL root certificate (PEM)

+If you set the SSL Mode to either "verify-ca" or "verify-full", you'll need to specify a root certificate (PEM).
+You have the option of using a **Local file path** or an **Uploaded filed path**.
+If you're on Metabase Cloud, you'll need to select **Uploaded file path** and upload your certificate.

 ### Authenticate client certificate